Pressio/pressio-log/README.md

 ## Using With Pressio

 `Pressio` is written with `pressio-log` automatically included.
-Therefore, if you are install Pressio and include it in your own application, there is no need to also install or include `pressio-log`.
+Therefore, if you install Pressio and include it in your own application, there is no need to also install or include `pressio-log`.

 Further, since `Pressio` uses `pressio-log` throughout its source code, you only need to initialize and finalize the logger.
 The rest of the logging will be handled by `Pressio`.